isabella232/data-workbench.en-1/help/home/c-get-started/c-insght-config-param.md

   </tr>
   <tr>
    <td colname="col1"> <p>Default Online Level </p> </td>
    <td colname="col2"> <p>Optional.
 Enables you to make your instance of Data Workbench work by default as streaming, offline or online each time it opens.
 The options are Streaming, Online, or Offline.
-The default configuration for Data Workbench is to work Offline. </p> <p> <p>Note: Before deciding to work online by default, make sure to weigh the benefits and consequences outlined in <a href="../../home/c-get-started/c-off-on.md#concept-cef8758ede044b18b3558376c5eb9f54" format="dita" scope="local"> Working Offline and Online</a>. </p> </p> </td>
+The default configuration for Data Workbench is to work Offline. </p> <p> <p>Note: Before deciding to work online by default, make sure to weigh the benefits and consequences outlined in <a href="../../home/c-get-started/c-off-on.md#concept-cef8758ede044b18b3558376c5eb9f54"> Working Offline and Online</a>. </p> </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Fonts </p> </td>